Transport & Driving

 - direct debit authorization for vehicle tax

-However, if you are buying a car in Germany to use it as a commercial vehicle, the procedure may differ.
+However, if you are going to use your car as a commercial vehicle, the procedure may differ.
 Please ask the Motor Vehicle Registration Office for details.

 If you plan on owning or buying a car, please note that you are legally required to have third-party liability insurance in Germany.
 This basic form of car insurance covers all third-party damage or injury to another person, car, or object (Kfz-Haftpflichtversicherung).
-However, when buying a car in Germany, you might want to spend a little more money on comprehensive vehicle insurance (Kaskoversicherung): You can choose between Teilkasko (covers third party, fire, theft) and Vollkasko (all-inclusive).
+However, you might want to spend a little more money on comprehensive vehicle insurance (Kaskoversicherung): You can choose between Teilkasko (covers third party, fire, theft) and Vollkasko (all-inclusive).
 The price depends on your age, driving experience, place of residence, driving record, and car model.

-As soon as you receive your insurance certificate, you have to carry it with you all the time.
+As soon as you receive your insurance certificate, you have to carry it with you at all times.
 In case you should have an accident, you can ring your insurance company directly from the scene.
-A central hotline for all German car insurance companies is available under 0180-25026.
+The central hotline for all German car insurance companies can be reached under 0180-25026.

 After informing them of the accident, we recommend you to file an official accident report within one week.
 If necessary, press your insurance company for a declaration of cost liability to cover the necessary repairs and even a courtesy car.
 After spending quite a bit of money on buying a car in Germany, you wouldn’t want to pay for all repairs yourself.